Simple Certificate Enrollment Protocol (SCEP)

 The major advantages of certificate-based authentication using SCEP are as follows:

-- Zero-user intervention as users are authenticated via certificates.
+- Zero user intervention since users are automatically authenticated using certificates.

 - Secure network communication as the data is encrypted and authenticated using certificates.

 - Client certificates also function as an additional layer of security by providing two-factor authentication; security threats caused by using unauthorized devices to access business data, or to connect to work related Wi-Fi or VPN networks can be avoided.